ezekg/graphite/README.md

 # Graphite [![Gem Version](https://badge.fury.io/rb/graphite-sass.svg)](http://badge.fury.io/rb/graphite-sass)

 Graphite imports a folder of fonts and automagically outputs font-face directives for each font into your stylesheet.
+Will write up better documentation soon.

 ## Installation